Pre-Tridentine Mass: Earliest accounts

 A surviving account of the celebration of the Eucharist or the Mass in Rome is that of Saint Justin Martyr (died c.
 165), in chapter 67 of his First Apology:

 On the day called Sunday, all who live in cities or in the country gather together to one place, and the memoirs of the apostles or the writings of the prophets are read, as long as time permits; then, when the reader has ceased, the president verbally instructs, and exhorts to the imitation of these good things.
 Then we all rise together and pray, and, as we before said, when our prayer is ended, bread and wine and water are brought, and the president in like manner offers prayers and thanksgivings, according to his ability, and the people assent, saying Amen; and there is a distribution to each, and a participation of that over which thanks have been given, and to those who are absent a portion is sent by the deacons.

 In chapter 65, Justin Martyr says that the kiss of peace was given before the bread and the wine mixed with water were brought to "the president of the brethren".
-The initial liturgical language used was Greek, before approximately the year 190 under Pope Victor, when the Church in Rome changed from Greek to Latin, except in particular for the Hebrew word "Amen", whose meaning Justin explains in Greek (γένοιτο), saying that by it "all the people present express their assent" when the president of the brethren "has concluded the prayers and thanksgivings".
+The initial liturgical language used was Greek, before approximately the year 190 under Pope Victor I, when the Church in Rome changed from Greek to Latin, except in particular for the Hebrew word "Amen", whose meaning Justin explains in Greek (γένοιτο), saying that by it "all the people present express their assent" when the president of the brethren "has concluded the prayers and thanksgivings".

 According to some scholars, the early Christian liturgy was a continuation of the liturgy of contemporary Jewish synagogues (as distinct from the temple liturgy): Catholic historian Louis Duschesne commented "the only permanent element, on the whole, which Christianity added to the liturgy of the synagogue was [...] the sacred meal instituted by Jesus Christ as a perpetual commemoration of himself."
 This tradition included unaccompanied psalms, cantillation (half-way between recitation and singing), and chant.
 According to Catholic historian Mark Kirby "By the fourth century, the fully sung liturgy, with its roots in Semitic chant, had become normative in both East and West.
-According to Orthodox historian Alexander Schmemann every word pronounced in church had a “singing quality": the "entire service, which was thought of in all its parts as a singing of praise to God."
+According to Orthodox historian Alexander Schmemann every word pronounced in church had a "singing quality": the "entire service, which was thought of in all its parts as a singing of praise to God."
 This sung liturgy was held to be an imitation of, participation in, and foretaste of the divine liturgy.
 Congregations could sing responses to versicles, antiphons and hymns.